 Each year we have students enrol on BEng (Hons) Acoustical and Audio Engineering.
 This course has been popular with our students studying maths, physics and music technology at A-level.Dave Cotton, Physics Teacher, @Newmanphysics

-If you’re sure you want to focus on Acoustics and Audio, then there are specialist degree courses you can take.
+If you’re sure you want to focus on Acoustics and Audio, then there are specialist degree courses you can take, like the one mentioned by Dave Cotton.
 But you need to be careful to choose the right sort of course for you – see “scientist or artist” below.

 If you’re interested in acoustics and audio but want to keep your options open, then studying a more general degree like physics, mechanical engineering or mathematics might be a better choice.
 You can specialise later by taking a master’s degree in acoustics or doing further training in industry.